 Physical shop only, in Brentwood Essex- see their webpage for details.
-Open only 3 days a week (closed lunchtimes), but good prices and sells lightweight silk fabric plus lots of other useful fabrics, haberdashery and things for textile work and turning silk into useable items.
+Open only 3 days a week (W, F, Sa & closed lunchtimes), but good prices and sells lightweight silk fabric plus lots of other useful fabrics, haberdashery and things for textile work and turning silk into useable items.

 The Cheap Shop

-A deceptive Aladdin's cave of a shop (worth a visit just for the experience!) in Tiptree, Essex, with lots of different hobby and craft items, sells fabrics and haberdashery including some silk.
+A deceptive TARDIS /Aladdin's cave of a shop (worth a visit just for the experience!) in Tiptree, Essex, with lots of different hobby and craft items, sells fabrics and haberdashery including some silk.
+Not a silk-painting specialist but has some useful items.
 Also some online products/services here.

 General art store and online seller in Romford.
-Sometimes has silk-painitng supplies but more usually useful for general kit like brushes.
+Warehouse type store with catalogue and small shop at front.
+Sometimes has silk-painting supplies but more useful for general kit like brushes.

-Another national chain with various outlets- sells remaindered books and art/craft supplies, not specialists in silk but often has useful items and cheap brushes etc. See here for their craft section and they also sell online.
+Another national chain with various outlets- sells remaindered books and art/craft supplies, not specialists in silk but often has useful items like cardmaking, ribbons, and cheap brushes etc. See here for their craft section and they also sell online.

 National chain in quite a few towns.
 Not always the cheapest and rarely has silk-painting supplies, but does have other stuff and look out for things like brushes cheap in their sales.
 Has a 10% student discount.
 Sells online here.